-- Network biology makes use of the tools provided by graph theory to represent and analyze complex biological systems. - Major types of biological networks include: genetic, metabolic, cell signaling etc. - Networks are represented by nodes and edges. - Biological networks have a number of characteristics, mainly: - Scale-free: A small number of nodes (hubs) are a lot more connected than the average node. - Transitivity: The networks contain communities of nodes that are more connected internally than they are to the rest of the network. - Major tools for network analysis include: Cytoscape, igraph, Gephi and NetworkX. - Two of the most used topological methods to analyze PPINs are: - Centrality analysis: Which identifies the most important nodes in a network, using different ways to calculate centrality. - Community detection: Which aims to find heavily inter-connected components that may represent protein complexes and machineries
+- Network biology makes use of graph theory to represent and analyze complex biological systems as a set of nodes and edges. - Major types of biological networks include: genetic, metabolic, cell signaling etc. - Biological networks have a number of characteristics, mainly: - Scale-free: A small number of nodes (hubs) are a lot more connected than the average node. - Transitivity: The networks contain communities of nodes that are more connected internally than they are to the rest of the network. - Two of the most used topological methods are: - Centrality analysis: Which identifies the most important nodes in a network, using different ways to calculate centrality. - Community detection: Which aims to find heavily inter-connected components that may represent e.g. protein complexes and machineries